cajunc2/cajunc2.github.io/src/pentium/03-upgrades.md

 Just like the one I had back in the 90s.
 I wasted NO time popping that sucker in and getting drivers installed.

-{% FullWidthImage "pentium/03-upgrades" "internals.jpg" %}
+{% FullWidthImage "pentium/03-upgrades" "internals.jpeg" %}
 {% FullWidthImage "pentium/03-upgrades" "voodoo.jpg" %}

 Ahhhhhhh...